umayr5/flight-validation-simulink/README.md

-# flight-validation-simulink
-Flight Validation Model with Capture Mechanism in Simulink
+# Flight Validation Model with Capture Mechanism in Simulink